Daylamites: Customs, equipment and appearance

 Many habits and customs of the Daylamites have been recorded in historical records.
 Their men were strikingly tough and capable of lasting terrible privations.
 They were armed with javelins and battle axes, and had tall shields painted in gray colours.
 In battle, they would usually form a wall with their shields against the attackers.
 Some Daylamites would use javelins with burning naphtha.
 A poetic portrayal of Daylamite armed combat is present in Fakhruddin As'ad Gurgani's Vis and Rāmin.
 A major disadvantage of the Daylamites was the low amount of cavalry that they had, which compelled them to work with Turkic mercenaries.

 The Daylamites exaggeratedly mourned over their dead, and even over themselves in failure.
-In 963, the Buyid ruler of Iraq, Mu'izz al-Dawla, popularized Mourning of Muharram in Baghdad, which may have played a part in the evolution of the ta'zieh.
+In 963, the Buyid ruler of Iraq, Mu'izz al-Dawla, popularized Mourning of Muharram in Baghdad, which may have played a part in the evolution of the ta'ziyeh.

 Estakhri describes the Daylamites as a bold but inconsiderate people, being thin in appearance and having fluffy hair.
 They practised agriculture and had herds, but only a few horses.
 They also grew rice, fished, and produced silk textiles.
 According to al-Muqaddasi, the Daylamites were handsome and had beards.
 According to the author of the Hudud al-'Alam, the Daylamite women took part in agriculture like men.
 According to Rudhrawari, they were "equals of men in strength of mind, force of character, and participation in the management of affairs."
 Furthermore, the Daylamites also strictly practised endogamy.